 The tour also explores the realities of living in a divided island and we will spend our time visiting the sites of both Greek-speaking southern Cyprus and the Turkish territory of the North.
 We will examine the British presence here until 1963 and the results of the 1974 hostilities.
 Yet in spite of the troubles, the indigenous people of Cyprus, whether Greek- or Turkish-speaking, retain pride in being Cypriots.
 Their rich multi-lingual dialect is testimony to the depth of history that flows through their veins.

 Itinerary

 Day 1.
-Fly from London Heathrow to Larnaca (British Airways) at midday.
-Drive 2 hours to reach Paphos.
+Fly from London Heathrow to Larnaca at midday (British Airways).
+Drive c.
+80 miles to reach Paphos, arriving c.
+9.00pm.
 First of three nights in Paphos.